000xzhou/fitness_logging/README.md

 schedule - I notice I am not able to assign a date to it.
 Incase I plan to use this plan only once.
 Also my repeat option was limited to weekly only.
 What if I want to use it daily? monthly?
 So I added that option in.
 I also added a bit more details into the schedule page so the user can see the info right away without going in for more details.

+logging - just notice I didn't give the user the option to order their workouts...
+I will need to add a drag and drop ordering feather in the schedule detail page. when I get to the end and still remember.
+It isn't too important since the loggin thing they can just pick what they want.

 ## using as reference:

 [Blueprint](https://realpython.com/flask-blueprint/)